a woman looking at her reflection in a broken mirror

 Meditation is an excellent tool that will give you a sense of peace and calm during the process of fighting your addiction.
 Meditation is a practice that utilizes a technique to achieve mental clarity and a state that is emotionally calm and stable.
 But you may wonder, can meditation help with addiction?
 Well, this process is powerful enough to help increase levels of gamma-aminobutyric acid, or GABA, an inhibitory neurotransmitter that is found in the brain.
 Studies have shown that low levels of GABA are associated with anxiety.

-Additionally, high levels of GABA results in low levels of dopamine, the brain’s “feel-good” chemical, that is associated with cocaine addiction.
+Additionally, high levels of GABA result in low levels of dopamine, the brain’s “feel-good” chemical, that is associated with cocaine addiction.
 Thus, increasing GABA through meditation will eliminate stress and reduce dopamine to assist in recovering from drug addiction.
 Not to mention, the calm state and mental clarity brought upon by meditation can provide a clearer perspective of life.

 Meditation will incite and instruct your brain to be happy and be “naturally high” without using any addictive substance to feel good.
 It supercharges the mind and body with endorphins, which is a super-pleasurable natural brain chemical resulting in what is called a “meditator’s high.”
 Also, meditation does not suppress but instead, allows the mind to step aside from addictive thoughts of “urge surfing”.
-Meditative breathing acts as the metaphorical surfboard that lets the meditator (addict) to just ride on top of the urge (wave) and observe it without being sucked in.
-Through constant meditation, resisting urges will become easier, in a very unemotional and detached way, until the urges are denigrated to just another thought, power to control you in any way.
+Meditative breathing acts as the metaphorical surfboard that lets the meditator (addict) just ride on top of the urge (wave) and observe it without being sucked in.
+Through constant meditation, resisting urges will become easier, in a very unemotional and detached way, until the urges are denigrated to just another thought, the power to control you in any way.

 Changing environment